The official report of all parliamentary debates.

 Simon Godwin (Antony & Cleopatra) directs Simon Woods’ witty and devastating portrait of the governing class.

-Lindsay Duncan and Alex Jennings, both two-time Olivier Award winners, return to the National Theatre to play Diana and Robin.
+Olivier Award winners Lindsay Duncan and Alex Jennings return to the National Theatre to play Diana and Robin.

-Production supported by Marcia Grand in loving memory of Richard Grand, Leila Maw Straus and Shawn M. Donnelley & Christopher M. Kelly.
+Production supported by Marcia Grand in loving memory of Richard Grand; Leila Maw Straus; Shawn M. Donnelley & Christopher M. Kelly.
 The play is a recipient of an Edgerton Foundation New Plays Award.